AnObfuscator/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 --------------------------------------------------------
 These are the descriptions of the columns in the data set outputted from run_analysis.R.
 This data contains the average of means and standard deviations of various accelerometer measurements for each activity and each subject.

-The names of the columns are from the original data set, described in the README.md.
-This is intended to ease traceability and reproducability.

 The rows are unique per Activity/SubjectId combination.

 Variable Names